cyberark/conjur-authn-k8s-client/design/fips-compliance.md

 ### Integration Tests

 Regardless of how we will run our tests, it is not optimal that we have only a vanilla flow.
-We should add another test where in case the authenticator -client fails to authenticate with Conjur we don't provide an access token and the log shows `CAKC015E Login failed`.
+We should add another test where in case the authenticator-client fails to authenticate with Conjur we don't provide an access token and the log shows `CAKC015E Login failed`.

-We do not need to test different permutations of error flows (e.g host does not exist, host is not permitted on the authn-k8s/prod authenticator) as these test run in the `conjur` repository.
+We do not need to test different permutations of error flows (e.g host does not exist, host is not permitted on the `authn-k8s/prod` authenticator) as these test run in the `conjur` repository.
 As far as the authenticator-client is concerned, the output is binary - Authentication success or failure.